VH-Lab/NDI-matlab/README.md

 - All error messages should be informative and give specific information about the problem, not just say 'an error occurred.'

-- All class names should include the full parentage of the object.
+- In general, class names should include the full parentage of the object, starting with the basic classes for NSD: nsd_experiment, nsd_variable, nsd_device.
 For example, a class implementing device drivers for a multifunction data aquisition board from mycompany should be called 'nsd_device_mfdaq_mycompany' to indicate that the bject is descended from the nsd_device and nsd_device_mfdaq objects.
+It is not necessary to include the full parentage on nsd_base and nsd_dbleaf objects, as it would get too cumbersome without adding much clarity.
+Most users and programmers don't need to think about those classes (but will need to think about the basic classes nsd_experiment, nsd_variable, and nsd_device).